yusif-projects/NewsTickerLabel/README.md

 ✅ Supports UIStoryBoard Interface Builder!

-✅ Animates only if text doen't fit the screen!
+✅ Animates only if text doesn't fit the screen!

 ✅ Supports both left-to-right and right-to-left texts!